adn770/ppdf/docs/design-dmme.md

     -   **Outcome:** The backend is able to correctly construct and use the new hybrid prompts, sending the correct instructions to the LLM for any supported language.

+### Phase 29: Ingestion Pipeline for Creatures and Linking

+-   **Milestone 95: Enhance the Vocabulary for Creature Identification**
+    -   **Goal**: Update the semantic labeling prompts to recognize and use the new `type:creature` tag.
+    -   **Description**: This foundational step modifies the LLM's instructions, adding `type:creature` to its vocabulary.
+It also provides a clear example of how to tag a monster entry that contains both prose and a stat block, enabling the model to correctly classify this content type.
+    -   **Key Tasks**:
+        1. In `dmme_lib/constants.py`, add `"type:creature"` to the `<vocabulary>`
+            string in the `SEMANTIC_LABELER_RULES_XML` prompt.
+        2. Add `"type:creature"` to the `<vocabulary>` string in the `SEMANTIC_LABELER_ADVENTURE_XML` prompt.
+        3. Add a new few-shot `<example>` to `SEMANTIC_LABELER_ADVENTURE_XML` showing a monster entry and the expected `["type:prose", "type:creature"]` output.
+    -   **Outcome**: The LLM is now capable of correctly identifying and tagging chunks containing creature stat blocks during the semantic labeling phase of ingestion.

+-   **Milestone 96: Implement Creature-Specific Processing Rules**
+    -   **Goal**: Refactor the ingestion service to apply special processing rules for chunks tagged as `type:creature`.
+    -   **Description**: This milestone makes the ingestion pipeline "aware" of the new creature tag.
+It adds logic to automatically enforce that all creature information is DM-only and to trigger the deep stat block parser for any chunk identified as a creature.
+    -   **Key Tasks**:
+        1. Modify `dmme_lib/services/ingestion_service.py` in the main ingestion loops (for both PDF and Markdown).
+        2. After the `get_semantic_tags` call, add a conditional block: `if "type:creature" in tags:`.
+        3. Inside this block, append `"access:dm_only"` to the `tags` list.
+        4. Inside the same block, call `self._parse_stat_block()` and save the structured result to the `structured_stats` key of the chunk's metadata.
+    -   **Outcome**: Chunks tagged as `type:creature` are now automatically marked as `access:dm_only` and have their stat blocks parsed into structured JSON, significantly improving the quality and security of the ingested data.

+-   **Milestone 97: Refactor Key Term Extraction to Fix Entity Linking**
+    -   **Goal**: Fix the entity linking bug by refactoring the key term extraction logic to be context-aware.
+    -   **Description**: This milestone replaces the simplistic key term extraction with an intelligent, rule-based system.
+It ensures the primary subject of a chunk is always identified, which directly fixes the "Linked Sections" bug and improves searchability.
+    -   **Key Tasks**:
+        1. In `dmme_lib/services/ingestion_service.py`, modify the signature of `_extract_key_terms_from_chunk` to accept `section_title` and `tags`
+            as arguments.
+        2. Rewrite the function's body with new prioritized logic: a) If `type:creature` is in `tags`, return only the `section_title`. b) If `type:table`, split the header and add the `section_title`. c) Otherwise, return the `section_title` plus any bolded text.
+        3. Update the calls to this function in the main ingestion loops to pass the new arguments.
+    -   **Outcome**: Key term extraction is now highly accurate.
+The "Linked Sections" tooltip works correctly because primary entities are reliably extracted, allowing the linking system to build the necessary connections.

 ---

 ## 7. Potential Future Extensions